chauncyf/leetcode/NOTE.md

 ```
 ### Solution
 A very classical problem.
-Basic idea is to sort the array and using `two pointer` to find complementary two sum.
+Basic idea is to sort the array and using `two pointer` to find the complementary two sum.
 ```java
 public class Solution {
     public List<List<Integer>> threeSum(int[] nums) {